wEbCoAdEr/JsBusinessCalc/README.md

 # JsBusinessCalc
-SBEA JS Business Calc is a JavaScript calculator application which is useful for business calculation purposes.
+SBEA JS Business Calc is a JavaScript calculator application developed by Md Rohsin Al Razi(wEbCoAdEr) which is useful for business calculation purposes.